DiogoFSPinheiro/42_Rank_02/FDF/README.md

 - `Projecting 3D Points onto a 2D Plane:` The 3D points from the map file need to be projected onto a 2D plane to be displayed on the screen.
 This involves using mathematical transformations to convert 3D coordinates (x, y, z) into 2D coordinates (x, y).
 - `Rendering the Wireframe:` The final step is to render the wireframe model on the screen.
 This involves drawing lines between the projected 2D points to represent the edges of the 3D object.
 - `Adding Color and Depth:` To enhance the visual appearance, colors can be added based on the elevation values, and shading techniques can be used to give a sense of depth.

 # Step-by-Step Implementation
 In this section, we'll walk through the step-by-step implementation of the FDF project.
-This includes reading and parsing the map file, setting up the graphics library, projecting 3D points, rendering the wireframe, and adding color and depth.
+This includes reading and parsing the map file, projecting 3D points, rendering the wireframe, and adding color and depth.
 Firstly we need to make a struck to hold the data, i made this way but you can make any struck i deem necessary
 ```sh
 typedef struct s_point <- This will hold the Values of wach point on the map